plone/documentation/docs/classic-ui/images.md

 Scaling is intended for the optimal display of images in a web browser.

-To scale an image, you can use the `direction` parameter to control the scaling output.
+To scale an image, you can use the `mode` parameter to control the scaling output.
 You must use either `width` or `height`, or both.

 Three different scaling options are supported.
 They correspond to the CSS [`background-size`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size) values.

-The possible options for `direction` are listed below, where the default option is `scale`.
+The possible options for `mode` are listed below, where the default option is `scale`.

 `scale`
 :   This is the default option.